simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 ---

 <header class="slide_header">
-    <h2>IT Like Hardware Engineer</h2>
+    <h2>IT-Like Hardware Engineering</h2>
-    <h3>Constante Values that will be used in software programm</h3>
+    <h3>Constant Values that will be used in software program</h3>
 </header>

 <div class="flex-col justify-center">
   <p>During hardware configuration, values/variables are created which must then be processed or accessed in the user program.</p>
   <br>
   <p>After compiling a hardware configuration, hwc will generate ST files including Hardware Identifiers and IO Addresses for each module inside the folder SystemConstants.
-The files or values ​​you need can simply be copied into the src folder of the software program.
+The files or values you need can simply be copied into the src folder of the software program.
-  <br>Additional information: When the PLC is generated, the values ​​assigned are also saved in JSON files in order to retain values ​​that have already been assigned.<p>
+  <br>Additional information: When the PLC is generated, the values assigned are also saved in JSON files in order to retain values that have already been assigned.</p>
   <br>
-  <p>We will briefly show the two files containing the values ​​on the following page.</p>
+  <p>We will briefly show the two files containing the values on the following page.</p>
 </div>

 ----